SibinMariam/mortgage-calculator/README.md

 # mortgage-calculator
 Its a simple Web application for mortgage calculation

-# Current Features and scope:
+# Current features and scope:

 > Based on user data calculating the Mortgage details for a Term and Amortization Period
 > Showing below calculated Number of Payments, Mortgage Payment, Principal Payments, Interest Payments, Total Cost for Term and Amortization period separately including table display.